JiachenRen/waifu-classifier/docs/final_report.md

 ## Problem Definition

 Gmails, outlook, and other prominent mail providers have ML based spam detectors.
 Much like a spam detector, we will build our own dataset of anime characters.
 The metadata for each anime character we gather would contain a few paragraphs of description for the character, people’s rating of the character, and the number of likes/dislikes among other things.
 We train a classifier using this dataset to classify any paragraph of text as either describing a waifu, a husbando, or trash.
 To get our input feature, we train a word2vec embedding using gathered descriptions as a training corpus.
 There are three labels, respectively waifu, husbando, and trash.
-We might also train a language model using the description from the dataset as a corpus to demonstrate unsupervised learning.
+We also train a language model using the description from the dataset as a corpus to demonstrate unsupervised learning.